Page 1: Biography

 Builder, draftsman, architect, town planner

-This biography, written by Ian J. Lochhead, was first published in the Dictionary of New Zealand Biography in 1996, and updated in May, 2002.
+This biography, written by Ian J. Lochhead, was first published in the Dictionary of New Zealand Biography in 1996.
+It was updated in May, 2002.

 Samuel Hurst Seager, the second of four children of Jane Wild and her husband, Samuel Hurst Seager, a master builder, was born in London, England, on 26 June 1855.
 He emigrated with his parents to New Zealand in 1870, settling in Christchurch where his uncle, Edward William Seager, was superintendent of Sunnyside Lunatic Asylum.
 His father established himself as a contractor in Christchurch, and after his death in 1874 Seager continued the firm, S. H. Seager, until 1879.
 In 1877 he constructed the first permanent Canterbury College buildings to B. W. Mountfort's design.
 He worked as an architectural draftsman for Mountfort and A. W. Simpson, and from 1879 to 1882 studied at Canterbury College.
 Seager's knowledge of Gothic Revival design principles and appreciation of the importance of architectural tradition are attributable to Mountfort's influence.

 Between 1882 and 1883 he studied architecture in London at University College, the National Art Training School, the Architectural Association and the Royal Academy of Arts.
 An exceptional student, Seager was invited to lecture at the National Art Training School in South Kensington in 1883 and 1884.
 He became an associate of the Royal Institute of British Architects in 1884 and was made a fellow in 1907.